Should you use IaaS or SaaS for a Redshift project?

 Why use a render farm for Redshift?

-Render farm is a group of networked computers, used for rendering images, animations.
+Render farm is a group of networked computers, used for rendering images, and animations.

 Redshift is a 3D renderer with GPU acceleration, so the more GPU you have or the stronger GPU you have, the faster you can render.
 However, it’s not easy and very costly now to own a rig like that.
 Moreover, extra fees to run a rig could be expensive with costs for electricity, cooling, maintenance, etc. Therefore, render farms exist to help you access high-performance computer systems and render your jobs at a much faster speed.